mhelke/Thoth/README.md

 ## Contributing

-Issues, and feature requests are welcome!
+Issues and feature requests are welcome!
 Please add your request to the [issues page](https://github.com/mhelke/Thoth/issues)

 ## License